Mohammed-ElDesouky/Quasi-experiment-implementation-DoubleDifference_STATA/README.md

 1. The “01_public_officials_run.do”  which will serve two functions:

-1.1. verify if the `profile.do` is loaded to set up the macros and paths, and if not loaded then; the user will be asked to first run the `profile.do` on the same opened Stata console, then;
+	a. verify if the `profile.do` is loaded to set up the macros and paths, and if not loaded then; the user will be asked to first run the `profile.do` on the same opened Stata console, then;

-1.2.
+	b.
 Will run and execute the second do-file to process the public officials’ raw data `02_public_officials_data_cleaner.do`

 2. Once the cleaning script is run successfully, the cleaned data can be found in <<**03_GEPD_processed_data\\Public_Officials\\Confidential**>>.